anreitersimon/Medbrain-Tutorial/STEP6-3.md

 ```

 #### Period
-Encapsulates a Period of time
+Encapsulates a period of time
 >__Note:__ The period may also be defined as a range. (`valueMax != nil`)

 ```swift